ryan-a-baker/ryanbakerio/_posts/2019-10-07-scaling-rabbitmq-on-k8s.md

 2. Helm deployed to the K8S cluster and a local helm client (Instructions [here](https://helm.sh/docs/using_helm/))
 3. Support for HPA version v2beta2 (`kubectl get apiservices | grep "autoscaling"`)

-To make this as easy as possible, I have included a [deploy.sh script](https://github.com/ryan-a-baker/k8s-scaling-demo/blob/master/deploy.sh), which will deploy all the helm charts that are needed, as well as deploying the sample RabbitMQ app and inject 10k messages in to the "task_queue".
+To make this as easy as possible, I have included a [deploy.sh script](https://github.com/ryan-a-baker/k8s-scaling-demo/blob/master/deploy.sh), which will deploy all the helm charts that are needed, as well as deploying a sample consumer of messages.

 To get started, clone the repo the repo locally, then run the deploy script